 On August 31, 2022, the Board adopted a new Rolling 10% Stock Option Plan (the "Stock Option Plan") on the same terms as the Company's previous stock option plan, but including a number of new features and updates, including certain features that comply with the New Policy 4.4.
 The Stock Option Plan now governs all Option grants made under the Company's previous stock option plan and are deemed to have been made under the Stock Option Plan.
-The Stock Option Plan was ratified and approved by the shareholders at the Annual General Meeting held on October 28, 2022, and later was approval by the TSX Venture Exchange on March 8, 2023.
+The Stock Option Plan was last approved by the shareholders at the Annual General Meeting held on October 27, 2023, and most recently approved by the TSX Venture Exchange on October 7, 2024.